compbiozurich/UZH-BIO392/course-results/Sarah-Oppolzer/Sarah-Oppolzer-questions-day-9.md

 * Another one representing the transcript.
 * And the last one “merged_results.vcf” contains the variant information for each patient.

+When looking at page, at the top we see the transcript.
+When zooming in completely, i get the exact seqeunce.
+Below that we see the merged_results.vcf file.
+We have 4 rows, I think the upper one is the reference.
+When there is no variant, the box is grey, otherwise we see turquoise spots for our two Variants.
+When clicking on them I see the exact location and the Reference and the Alternative Sequence and which Patient it is from.
+Below that we see the gene track, that gives us the Source (HAVANA, in our case) and when we click on it the exact location.
+Lastly, on the bottom we see tha reads of each patient.
+Grey ones are well algined, read bases show mismatches and paired-end-reads are marked blue.
+When clicking on the reads we get information about the mapping quality and the exact location of the read.
+On top of all the reads we can see the coverage.

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**
 Your answer here